 Note: This method will only work if you previously set up Find My iPhone, and the disabled iPhone has a connection to the internet.
 Otherwise, we recommend visiting an Apple Store or getting in touch with customer support.

 If you have set up Find My iPhone previously, follow the steps below to recover your device.

 - Go to icloud.com on any computer or smartphone accessible to you, and sign in to your iCloud account.
 If you’re using someone else’s computer or smartphone to log in, make sure to promptly log out after you’re done.

 - Click on Find iPhone.

 We hope that this article was able to help you unlock a disabled iPhone.
 In the future, make sure to note down your passcode to ensure your phone won’t become disabled again.
-To do so, we highly recommend using a password manager software, but the simple pen and paper method works just as fine.
+To do so, we highly recommend using password manager software, but the simple pen and paper method works just as fine.